-Comparing web and app delivery of an identical intervention is problematic as qualitative research suggests that individuals are likely to engage differently with websites and apps in their day-to-day lives.
+Comparing web and app delivery of an identical intervention is problematic as qualitative research suggests that individuals are likely to use websites and apps differently in their day-to-day lives.
 Dennison, Conway, Morrison and Yardley (2013) highlighted that apps were perceived as disposable and not necessarily seen as a long-term commitment.
 Morrison et al. (2014) also found that app content was typically used on-the-go, sporadically for shorter periods of time than web content.
-Mobile screen space is also more limited than on PCs.
+Mobile screen space is also more limited than on personal computers (PCs).
 Thus, comparison of exactly the same content delivered via different digital platforms (as reported in Quinonez et al., 2016) is likely to influence the conclusions drawn about usage and engagement as no account is made in the design and delivery of the intervention of how individuals use different digital platforms within their day-to-day lives.
-Duplicating a design originally intended to be accessed via email or on a PC may well result in lower engagement when accessed through mobile platforms if appropriate modifications for mobile delivery are not made (Lattie et al. 2016).
+Duplicating a design originally intended to be accessed via email or on a PC may well result in lower usage and poorer engagement with the content when accessed through mobile platforms if appropriate modifications for mobile delivery are not made (Lattie et al. 2016).

 To our knowledge, this study is one of the first to provide a detailed, direct comparison of usage of a web and app intervention that made modifications to take account of how these different platforms are used within individuals’ daily lives.
 The aims of the study were to:

-Compare patterns of usage between a web and app stress management intervention.
+Compare patterns of usage between a web- and app-delivered stress management intervention.

 Compare insights gained from two approaches to analysing intervention usage data.
 These included descriptive statistics of summative level data versus visual exploration of individual-level data and temporal usage of the intervention.

+Descriptive statistics were used to examine average levels of usage between the website and app.
+Visual exploration was used to examine whether there were identifiable differences in patterns of usage between the website and app.
+Specifically, were there any differences in the extent to which each tool was accessed?
+Were there any differences in the extent to which different types of tools were accessed?

 The design differences between the web and app versions mean that users did not receive identical versions of the intervention.
 This study therefore compares two intervention packages that share the same underlying ‘theoretical action components’ (i.e. to support users in applying mindfulness-based and cognitive behavioural strategies to help manage stress and improve mental wellbeing), but differ in their ‘instantiation’ (i.e. sequence of delivery, volume of content) (Mohr et al. 2015).
 The aim of the presented analysis is not then to draw conclusions about whether web or app delivery of identical intervention content is associated with more desirable usage patterns, but rather to provide insight about how choices in the delivery of intervention content may relate to potentially crucial differences in usage and receipt of the intervention.
+The term ‘tools’ will subsequently be used throughout the manuscript to refer to the underlying theoretical action components of the intervention that are delivered (or instantiated) differently on the website and app.

 2. The interventions